mm0177/grevience-portal/README.md

-# Grievance Portal - Our Hearts
+# Grievance Portal - Our Heart

 A personal portal where feelings can be expressed through text and emojis, with entries saved to MongoDB.